A/B testing can be as simple as reciting the alphabet.

 Still, even making minor changes to elements like your navigation can have a major impact.

-Users who visit your site often are used to your current setup.
+People who visit your site often are used to your current setup.
 They know exactly what to click in your navigation, where to scroll on a page to find the information they need, and how to perform key conversions.

 But if you focus on usability from the start, and test your variations before choosing a final design, you can select the version that’s most intuitive and user-friendly.

-5. Link your Optimize account with AdWords
+5. Link Your Optimize Account with AdWords

 One of the biggest advantages of running A/B tests with a Google-owned tool is how easy it is to integrate data from other Google properties.